UniMath/agda-unimath/src/commutative-algebra/isomorphisms-commutative-rings.lagda.md

   where

   is-iso-id-hom-Commutative-Ring :
-    is-iso-hom-Commutative-Ring A A (id-hom-Commutative-Ring A) is-iso-id-hom-Commutative-Ring =
+    is-iso-Commutative-Ring A A (id-hom-Commutative-Ring A) is-iso-id-hom-Commutative-Ring =
     is-iso-id-hom-Ring (ring-Commutative-Ring A)